 This was a two platform station.
 The station building still stands on the site of the southbound platform, there is a passing loop and much of the former platforms.
-The station building had a private waiting room for Mackintosh of Moy Hall.
+The station building had a private waiting room for Alfred Donald, 28th Mackintosh of Mackintosh of Moy Hall.
+This room was in the southern wing of the building.

 Goods facilities were at the north end, on the east side of the line and accessed from the south.
 There was a loading bank served by two sidings and the goods shed was reached by reversal.